VIJAYRUR/FEI-ASSIGNMENT/stock-dashboard/README.md

 ## API Key

-The application uses a demo API key from Alpha Vantage.
+The application uses the Alpha Vantage API key: `ULU7AM4CZ3RGCGAU`.
 For production use, you should:

 1. Get your own API key from [Alpha Vantage](https://www.alphavantage.co/support/#api-key)
-2. Replace the demo key in `src/services/api.ts` with your own key
+2. Replace the key in `src/services/api.ts` with your own key

+## Usage

+### Table View
+- View detailed stock information in a tabular format
+- Search for specific stocks using the search bar
+- Navigate through pages using the pagination controls
+- Click "Show Charts" to switch to chart view

+### Chart View
+- View stock prices and price changes in bar chart format
+- Navigate through different sets of stocks using the pagination controls
+- Click "Show Table" to return to table view

+## Component Structure

+- **App.tsx**: Main application component
+- **Header.tsx**: Application header with title
+- **StockTable.tsx**: Table view for stock data
+- **RechartsStockChart.tsx**: Chart view using Recharts library
+- **SearchBar.tsx**: Search functionality
+- **Pagination.tsx**: Pagination controls
+- **LoadingSpinner.tsx**: Loading indicator
+- **ErrorMessage.tsx**: Error display

 ## License